-Zoned system systems make use of motorized “dampers” in the air ducts that cut off cold or hot air to certains areas.
+Zoned system systems make use of motorized “dampers” in the air ducts that cut off cold or hot air to certain areas.

-For example, if you enjoy warmer temperatures and spend the majority of your time in the kitchen and living room, you can set the temperature for those areas to be warmer (say 78 degrees) while all other areas of the home are set to a cooler 70 degrees.
+For example, if you enjoy warmer temperatures and spend much of your time in the kitchen and living room, you can set the temperature for those areas to be warmer (say 78 degrees) while all other areas of the home are set to a cooler 70 degrees.